Social Security must reduce benefits in 2034 if reforms aren't made

 The trustees estimate that by 2034 the combined trust funds for Social Security — which help fund the old age and disability programs — will run dry.
 At that point Social Security will be able to pay only 79% in promised benefits to retirees and disabled beneficiaries.

+Those projections are roughly on par with last year's report, which estimated the combined Social Security trust funds would be tapped out by 2034 and would then only be able to pay out 77% of benefits.

+For the first time since 1982 the program's costs will exceed its payroll income plus interest from the trust funds.
+That means it now must start drawing down principal in the trust fund to continue paying promised benefits in full.

-The forecast for Medicare is a bit worse than last year's.
+The forecast for Medicare, meanwhile, is a bit worse than last year's.

 The trust fund for Medicare Part A, which covers hospital and nursing home costs for seniors, would run dry by 2026, three years earlier than last year's projection.
 At that point the program would only be able to pay out 91% of promised benefits.